VibhaYadav04/Trend-Vintage-Closet/README.md

 12. View All- This button is added to view all the clothes of that domain.
 13. If we log in using email id as admin@gmail.com and password as admin then Admin module is activated and the various functions of admin listed under Settings are as follows-
-• Add Cloth- This help admin to add a new cloth along with its details.
+- Add Cloth- This help admin to add a new cloth along with its details.
-• All Clothes- This helps admin to view all the new clothes he had added.
+- All Clothes- This helps admin to view all the new clothes he had added and edit them.
-• Orders- This helps admin to see the orders done by all the users.
+- Orders- This helps admin to see the orders done by all the users.
-• Logout- This helps to logout from the website.
+- Logout- This helps to logout from the website.
 14. If we log in using the credentials of a user then User module is activated and the various functions of admin listed under Settings are as follows-
-• Sell Old Cloth- It helps to add details of the old clothe the user needs to sell
+- Sell Old Cloth- It helps to add details of the old clothe the user needs to sell
-• Old Cloth- It helps to see all the old clothes he has uploaded.
+- Old Cloth- It helps to see all the old clothes he has uploaded.
 It can also delete the cloth which he has sold.
-• Edit Profile- It helps the user to edit the details of his profile.
+- Edit Profile- It helps the user to edit the details of his profile.
-• My Order- It helps the user to check his orders.
+- My Order- It helps the user to check his orders.
-• Help Center- It gives the contact number to talk to admin.
+- Help Center- It gives the contact number to talk to admin.
 15. Cart- It help to see the item you have added in cart and we need to give our address and the mode of payment.
 Then we need t click on Order Now and then we’ll be redirected to a page where we can see when it will be delivered.